 magick-script-command | A command for executing commands written in the Magick Scripting Language (MSL) |

-Note: These are some of the basic commands offered by ImageMagick, there are many more commands you can use to do more advanced manipulation, but the above commands are a good starting point to explore the functionality of ImageMagick.
+Note: These are some of the basic commands offered by ImageMagick.
+You can use many more commands to do more advanced manipulation, but the above commands are a good starting point to explore the functionality of ImageMagick.

 In this article, we discussed two different methods for installing ImageMagick on a Fedora system – using the DNF package manager and building from source.
-Both methods are easy to follow and will get you up and running with ImageMagick in no time.
+Both methods are easy to follow and will quickly get you up and running with ImageMagick.
 With ImageMagick installed, you can now use its powerful command-line tools to manipulate images on your Fedora system.

 For additional information, please visit the official ImageMagick website.